fuatakgun/eufy_security/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Additional information**

+Go to Settings -> System -> Repairs -> Click on 3 dots (...) -> System Information and get Version and Installation Type to below fields;
+- Home Assistant Installation Type (OS - Supvervised - Core):
-**Hardware Information about Home Assistant
+- Home Assistant Core Version:

-**Hardware Information about Cameras
+Hardware Information;
-- Camera Model
+- Camera Model:

-- Live Streaming Protocol: RTSP or P2p
+- Live Streaming Protocol (RTSP/P2P):

+- Debug Logs from Home Assistant (https://github.com/fuatakgun/eufy_security/discussions/624)

+- Logs from Eufy Security Add-on (either from Add-ons page of Home Assistant or Docker output):

+- Would you share your device with me in case further debugging required?
+(Yes/No):

 **Additional context**

-Add any other context about the problem here.
+Add any other context about the problem goes here.